MicrosoftDocs/SupportArticles-docs/support/sql/performance/buffer-pool-scan-runs-slowly-large-memory-machines.md

 ---
-title: Buffer pool scan runs slowly on large-memory computers
+title: Buffer pool scan operations runs slowly on large-memory computers
 description: This article describes how a scan of the SQL Server buffer pool might take a long time on a large-memory computer. ms.date: 01/15/2021 ms.prod-support-area-path: Performance